oslabs-beta/KafkaView/README.md

 - **npm install**

   Then type the following command:
-- **npm run dev**
+- **npm start**

 > [!NOTE]
 > We should get a successful message saying the server is running on port 8080.
 If encountering an issue here, check if you typed 'npm install' or verify your current repository is correct.

-3. Open the server up on [localhost:8080](locahost:8080) if it doesn't already do so.
-You just set up the front-end for monitoring your metrics!
+Open the server up on [localhost:8080](locahost:8080) if it doesn't already do so.

-4. Add your Prometheus server by typing in the ip address and exposed port.
+1. Add your Prometheus server by typing in the ip address and exposed port.

 <br/>
 <img src="src/assets/login.gif" width="800" height="400"/>